-Each year in grades pre-K, K, 1, 2, 3 and 5, your child will be screened for signs of vision difficulty.
-Each year in grades pre-K, K, 1, 3 and 5 your child will be screened for signs of hearing loss.
+Each year in grades pre-K or Kindergarten, 1, 2, 3 and 5, your child will be screened for signs of vision difficulty.
+Each year in grades pre-K or Kindergarten, 1, 3 and 5 your child will be screened for signs of hearing loss.
 Scoliosis (curvature of the spine) screening is done on girls in the fifth grade at the elementary level.